AlertuLabs/Hooki/README.md

   <h1>Hooki</h1>

   <p>
-    An awesome library for help with implementing incoming webhooks for various applications!
+    An awesome library created by <a href="https://alertu.io">Alertu</a> to help with implementing incoming webhooks for various applications!
   </p>

 <!-- Badges -->